DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-02-04-adding-providers-to-the-register.md

 The first step in the ‘Add provider’ flow is to select if the provider is accredited.

-This is a gate question that determines what we show users in subsequent steps.
+This gate question determines what we show users in subsequent steps.

 The form has two radio options: